 If performed completely manually, this can be a lot of work!
 Fortunately, many of these steps are highly susceptible to automation.
 After the CI jobs are in place, identifying flaky tests and filing bugs accordingly can be automated.
 Automatically disabling tests is harder, but still achievable with a script that knows how to perform and commit an abstract syntax tree transformation.

 Hopefully, I’ve provided some useful educational information about the importance of properly diagnosing and treating flakiness and best practices for managing this malady.
 As I indicated immediately above, the next step is to leverage automation.
-I recommend you learn more about the flaky test management capabilities available in Gradle Enterprise which supports both Gradle and Maven builds.
+I recommend you learn more about the flaky test management capabilities available in Develocity which supports both Gradle and Maven builds.